lotspaih/lotspaih/README.md

 👋 Hello!
 I'm Mark, a continuously learning [IT generalist](https://en.wikipedia.org/wiki/Information_technology_generalist) with a focus on project management, process automation, and systems administration.
-I'm a long time supporter of open source, open protocols, and especially online privacy.
-More recently, I've become a small web and fediverse enthusiast.
+I'm a long time proponent of open source, open protocols, the small decentralized web, and online privacy.

 :school: I work in K-12 public education as a [systems administrator](https://xkcd.com/705/) where I help manage, support, and integrate educational technology solutions into classroom instruction, remote learning, and district operations.